Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Finite-span effects on the low-frequency dynamics

-The respective mode shapes, at the wavenumbers corresponding to the highest alignments, are displayed and compared to the respective SPOD modes in figure \ref{fig:SW_SPOD_compare}.
-The reader is referred to the animated version of this figure in the supplementary materials to the paper.
-This visualization demonstrates the capability of the model to capture the main characteristics of the mode shape.
-This is particularly the case for the $\hat{u}$ component, where most of the mode's energy is contained.
+The respective mode shapes, at the wavenumbers corresponding to the highest alignments, are displayed and compared to the respective SPOD modes in figure~\ref{fig:SW_SPOD_compare}.
+The reader is referred to the animated version of this figure in the supplementary materials.
+This visualisation demonstrates the capability of the model to capture the main characteristics of the mode shape.
+This is particularly the case for the $\hat{u}$ component that contains most of the modes' energy.
 The dashed lines show how a standing wave structure with the selected spanwise wave number fulfils the slip wall condition at the side walls.
-However, there are some differences between the RA and SPOD mode shapes: Most notably, the $\hat{u}$ component of the SPOD mode displays a triangular shape, which is antisymmetric with respect to the node at the centerline but not symmetric with respect to the antinodes.
-The RA modes, on the other hand, are both antisymmetric with respect to the nodes and symmetric with respect to the antinodes, which is a consequence of the spanwise periodic ansatz for the RA modes (equation \ref{eq:ansatz}).
-Yet, alignments of $A=0.88$ and $0.80$, for the leading and sub-leading modes, respectively, are obtained with this model, demonstrating its applicability to the present flow.
+However, there are some differences between the RA and SPOD mode shapes: Most notably, the $\hat{u}$ component of the SPOD mode displays a roughly triangular shape with vertices $(z,y)$ around $(\pm 0.125, 0.025)$ and $(0, 0.1)$, which is antisymmetric with respect to the node at the centerline but not symmetric with respect to the antinodes.
+The RA modes, on the other hand, are both antisymmetric with respect to the nodes and symmetric with respect to the antinodes, which is a consequence of the spanwise periodic ansatz for the RA modes (see equation~\ref{eq:ansatz}).
+Yet, alignments of $A=0.87$ and $0.80$, for the leading and sub-leading modes, respectively, are obtained with this model, demonstrating its applicability to the present flow.